GitbookIO/gitbook/README.md

 Options for commands `build` and `serve` are:

 ```
+-tp, --templatePath <directory> Path to the template directory, defaults to the templates directory
 -t, --title <name> Name of the book to generate, defaults to repo name
 -i, --intro <intro> Description of the book to generate
 -g, --github <repo_path> ID of github repo like : username/repo